Pulmonary-Renal Syndrome

 • The most suggestive clue to pulmonary-renal syndrome is often that patients have both unexplained pulmonary and renal symptoms, even when such symptoms occur at different times.

-• Do routine laboratory tests (including urinalysis and chest x-ray) as well as autoantibody testing.
+• Perform routine laboratory tests (including urinalysis and chest imaging) as well as autoantibody testing.

-• Confirm the diagnosis when necessary with lung or kidney biopsy.
+• The diagnosis can be confirmed when necessary with lung or kidney biopsy.

 Drugs Mentioned In This Article